What we know about treating seasonal influenza

 What this trial is exploring

 The primary objective of the ALIC4E trial is to determine whether adding antiviral treatment to best usual primary care is effective in reducing time to return to usual daily activity.
-It will also investigate the clinical cost and effectiveness of the addition of antivirals to usual care initially oseltamivir, but the adaptive design will allow the addition of new antiviral throughout the 3 years of the trial.
-The study will also look at sub-groups and how they respond to different treatments allowing analysis throughout the trial.
+It is also investigating the clinical cost and effectiveness of the addition of antivirals to usual care initially oseltamivir.
+The study is also looking at sub-groups and how they respond to different treatments allowing analysis throughout the trial.
 A qualitative research component will review barriers to recruitment in infectious disease research.

 Study design and recruitment

-ALICE is a large-scale, international, publically-funded pragmatic, unblinded, individually-randomised controlled trial, being conducted in primary care in 18 European countries simultaneously, including in Ireland.
+ALICE4E is a large-scale, international, publically-funded pragmatic, unblinded, individually-randomised controlled trial, being conducted in primary care in 16 European countries simultaneously, including in Ireland.
 Recruitment is taking place at general practices in each country during the officially-declared flu season, over three years, with a target recruitment of over 4,000 patients.
+In Ireland five general practices are involved in recruitment.

 What does participation involve?